mrjjwright/glbot/reference/design.md

 the foundation of systematic is plain content in cells backed by git and run on simple always supported, quick and reliable web tech

-so grid files are special json files in git that point to cells in other files in the repo

 #### controller and editor

 the ui of **systematic** is oriented towards giving you 2 strong functions to control its objects:

 > objects are tiles, lines, or cells

-**controller** (top): control and connect control tiles through: history, storage, content, logic, and actions
+**controller** (top): create and organize tiles, in git, databases and memory, and then play them in sequence.
+Each tile is made up of multiple lines. tiles can contain lines of other tiles or lines that do stuff.

 **editor** (bottom): view and edit the content of selected objects using the built-in Monaco editor, simple rendered forms or a good tool on your computer

 the ui is then a simple stacked web based editor that can be anchored to the side of some work product if desired or used standalone in flexible ways

-#### why a controller
+#### why git?

 controlling the computer is aided by git and setting up content from your computer to be transformed to new more useful content on your computer